MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-dossier-instances/workflow-sample.md

 ]
 ```

-## Export the dossier instance to PDF Again
+## Export the dossier instance to PDF again

 Call `POST /api/documents/{id}/instances/{instanceId}/pdf` again to export the dossier to a PDF file.
 This allows you to see the results with a revised definition for the existing filter applied.